Covid 19 coronavirus: Eight healthcare workers in Auckland's DHBs have Covid-19

 • Bluff wedding cluster - Air New Zealand flight attendant is possible origin

 The statement was sent to the Herald in response to questions about whether a nurse at a specific DHB had tested positive.
-It used the identical wording to a statement from April 2.
+It used identical wording to a statement from April 2.

 Dr Dale Bramley - who leads the Northern Region Health Coordination Centre and is chief executive of Waitematā DHB - said in the statement healthcare workers were the frontline of the fight against Covid-19.